 Truth is Exclusive and Absolute

 Some people are offended by truth because of its very nature— it is exclusive and it is absolute, not relative.
 The absolute nature of truth means that it does not depend on, nor is it changed by, people’s opinions.
 For example, if someone says, “There is no God,” that does not affect the existence of God.
-It only shows that the person is ignorant.
 Truth is also exclusive, meaning that it is “narrow” because it excludes anything contrary to it.
 Unfortunately, in the spiritual world, some people view the narrow nature of truth as “narrow mindedness.”
 We all recognize the narrowness of truth when it comes to the physical world.
 People do not put water in their gas tanks or jump from tall buildings if the elevator is full.
 We train our children to do what is “right” (like looking both ways before crossing a street), and not to do what is “wrong” (like running with a knife) so they will live safely in our “narrow minded” world.

 Both the physical world and the spiritual world are expressions of truth and that is why they are exclusive, or narrow in nature.
 The Bible itself confirms that the spiritual world is very narrow, which is why God has specific commandments about what is “right” and what is “wrong.”
 Moreover, God expects us to learn about the spiritual world from the physical world, just as we learn about it from His Word.